ulyngs/pagedownCV/README.md

 1. [Ordinary scrolling HTML resume, formatted in the style of an old version of my personal website (**website-cv.Rmd**)](website-cv.html)
 1. (For an in-practice example of the website cv, [see the current version on my website](https://ulriklyngs.com/cv/))

-## But why?
+## Why?
-I liked the idea of making a CV easier to maintain by separating the content from the output (see e.g. Nick Strayer's [data-driven cv](http://nickstrayer.me/datadrivencv/)).
+I like the idea of making a CV easier to maintain by separating content from output (see e.g. Nick Strayer's [data-driven cv](http://nickstrayer.me/datadrivencv/)).

 The brilliant [`pagedown`](https://github.com/rstudio/pagedown) package makes it possible to output an R Markdown file to paged HTML content which can then be saved as PDF.
 This means we can easily use R Markdown to programmatically pull out content from some spreadsheet with our CV data, output it to a paged format, and do the styling with CSS.
 Brilliant!